Aleph-Alpha/support/README.md

 - **Discovery Mode**: List available attestation types for any container image
 - **Inspection Tools**: Inspect referrers with missing predicate types
 - **Output Options**: Save to files or output to stdout with proper JSON formatting
+- **Cryptographic Verification**: Verify attestations using Cosign before extraction with configurable OIDC issuer and identity patterns
+- **Verification-Only Mode**: Skip content extraction with `--no-extraction` for verification-only workflows

 #### Supported Attestation Types